-As far as the numismatics and coin collectors calendar goes the Annual Coin, Banknote and Philately Fair organized by the Mumbai Coin Society over the 31st August weekend was an important event.
+As far as the numismatics and coin collectors calendar goes, the Annual Coin, Banknote and Philately Fair organized by the Mumbai Coin Society recently was an important event.
 Up for grabs were some historic and fairly valuable coins.
 With the highest prized one being the gold coin of King Krishna of the Rashtrakuta dynasty.
 The annual fair is popular among coin collectors and numismatics enthusiasts , Mumbai being a big center for coin auctions.

 Here is a look at the top draws

 The Ashwamedha gold dinar of Samudra Gupta was auctioned for a whopping price of Rs 6 lakhs by Todywalla Auction House.
 The Gupta gold coins are known as dinars and they are the most extraordinary examples of numismatic and artistic excellence.
 Samudra Gupta was one of the most celebrated rulers of the Gupta dynasty (4th - 6th century CE).
 The ‘Asvamedha’ type coins of Samudra Gupta are unique.
 In these we find a horse standing before a yupa or a sacrificial post with text around the coin mentioning the King as the conqueror of heaven, earth, and the oceans.
 The coin presented in the auction was one of the finest specimens seen to date and thus commanded a high price.

 2. Gold Pardao of John III of Portugal